(G)I-DLE's Miyeon to make solo debut later this month

 - READ MORE: (G)I-DLE on their year-long hiatus, musical identity and first full-length album ‘I Never Die’

-Miyeon’s forthcoming solo project will be her first official one since debuting as a member of (G)I-DLE in 2018, despite having contributing multiple solo songs to several K-drama soundtracks prior, including Tale Of The Nine Tailed and Moonshine.
+Miyeon’s forthcoming solo project will be her first official one since debuting as a member of (G)I-DLE in 2018, despite having contributed multiple solo songs to several K-drama soundtracks prior, including Tale Of The Nine-Tailed and Moonshine.

 Aside from her solo debut, Miyeon, along with the other members of (G)I-DLE, had returned after a year-long hiatus with their first-ever studio album ‘I Never Die’ just last month, which was led by title track ‘Tomboy’.